ipdk-io/networking-recipe/docs/updates/development-update-24.07.md

 ## P4Runtime Fork

-P4 Control Plane currently uses a fork of the `p4runtime` repository to add provisional support for the PacketModMeter and DirectPacketModMeter externs.
+P4 Control Plane uses a fork of the `p4runtime` repository to add provisional support for the PacketModMeter and DirectPacketModMeter externs.

-The plan is to revert to using the standard `p4runtime` repository when the additions are officially adopted.
+We plan to revert to using the standard `p4runtime` repository when the additions become standard.

-Build artifacts for Python, Go, and C++ are available for download on the [Releases page](https://github.com/ipdk-io/p4runtime-dev/releases) of the repository.
+Build artifacts for Python, Go, and C++ can be downloaded from the [Releases page](https://github.com/ipdk-io/p4runtime-dev/releases) of the repository.
 The current version is 2023.11.0.